campelo/documentation/drafts/developer/mediator/readme.md

 Create a new method on the repository EventOccured that has two parameters product and event (string) Create a new record ProductAddedNotification(Product product) that implements INotification.
 (Notifications folder) Create a new EmailHandler that implements INotificationHandler<ProductAddedNotification>.
+(Handlers folder) Create a new CacheInvalidationHandler that implements INotificationHandler<ProductAddedNotification>.
 (Handlers folder)

+## Behavior

+Create a new LoggingBehavior<TRequest, TResponse> class that implements IPipelineBehavior<TRequest, TResponse> where TRequest inherits from IRequest<TResponse> (Behaviors folder).
+In this implementation, we can add a logger before calling the next action.
+Get the response ```var response = await next();```.
+Then log something after the response.
+Finally, return the response.

+Add new middleware service AddSingleton(typeof(IPipelineBehavior<,>), typeof(LoggingBehavior<,>))

 ## Typos or suggestions?